Heroes Den Bosch

 Heroes Den Bosch is a Dutch professional basketball club based in 's-Hertogenbosch.
 The club plays in the BNXT League since 2021 and in the top basketball division in the Netherlands since 1972.
 Founded as EBBC in 1951, the club had several sponsored names the following decades.

-Den Bosch has won a record seventeen Dutch championships, seven Dutch Cup and two Dutch Supercup titles.
+Den Bosch has won a record seventeen Dutch championships, a record nine Dutch Cups and two Dutch Supercup titles.
 The team has also been a regular at European competitions, most recently the FIBA Europe Cup.
 Heroes plays their home games at the Maaspoort, which has a capacity of approximately 2,700 people.

 History

 On 18 October 1952, Eerste Bossche Basketball Club (EBBC) was founded by Cees Vossen, Tom van der Leur, Hans van Oorschot and Frans van de Wiel.
 In 1962, Den Bosch played in the top division Eredivisie for the first time, but not very successful.
-Subsequently the team was relegated again.
+Subsequently, the team was relegated again.
 In 1979, EBBC won its first title.
 In 1980, the team became Nashua Den Bosch after its new main sponsor.
 Its increased budget led to six consecutive Dutch titles between 1982 and 1987.